Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

-However, under some additional, natural regularity and completeness assumptions on the spacetime, we can guarantee completeness of the space of (weak) Cauchy hypersurfaces.
+However, under an additional completeness assumptions on the spacetime, we can guarantee completeness of the space of (weak) Cauchy hypersurfaces.
+Note that by Corollary~\ref{cor:inex_timelike} the assumptions of the following proposition imply that through every point of $X$ there runs an inextendible timelike curve and that such an inextendible timelike curve is timelike Cauchy complete if $X$ satisfies Condition B.

-\begin{prp} Let $X$ be a regular, geodesic, first-countable, causally simple Lorentzian pre-length space with a finite, continuous Lorentzian distance, an empty bubbling boundary, and a Cauchy complete timelike curve through every point of $X$.
-Then the extended metric space $(\mathcal C_X^w,d_J)$ is complete.
-In particular, if $X$ satisfies in addition Condition B, then $(\Cauchy_X,d_J)=(\Cauchy^w_X,d_J)$ is complete. \end{prp}
+\begin{prp} Let $X$ be a first-countable, timelike path-connected, geodesic, causally simple (metric-compatible KS-)Lorentzian pre-length space with a finite, continuous Lorentzian distance, compact causal diamonds, and empty bubbling boundary.
+If there exists a Cauchy complete timelike curve through every point of $X$, then the extended metric space $(\mathcal C_X^w,d_J)$ is complete.
+In particular, if $X$ satisfies Condition B, then $(\Cauchy_X,d_J)=(\Cauchy^w_X,d_J)$ is complete. \end{prp}

-Recall that Condition B follows from timelike Cauchy completeness or finite compactness; see Theorem~\ref{thm:complete}.
+Recall that Condition B follows from timelike Cauchy completeness or finite compactness (see Theorem~\ref{thm:complete}), and that under the assumptions of the proposition $(\mathcal{C}_X,d_J)$ resp.~$(\mathcal{C}^w_X,d_J)$ is an extended metric space by Proposition \ref{prp:conditions_ext_metric}, (ii).